Skip to main content

 Course structure

-The apprentice learns key aspects of district nursing including building a community profile, safeguarding, risk, teaching and learning, promoting independence, the experience of service users and carers and understanding associated research.
+You learn key aspects of district nursing, including building a community profile, safeguarding, risk, teaching and learning, promoting independence, the experience of service users and carers, and understanding associated research.

-The apprentice incorporates the professional district nursing proficiencies, as well as developing service improvement, patient safety and understanding research methodology for project design.
+You incorporate the professional district nursing proficiencies, management and leadership skills, developing service improvements, patient safety and understanding research methodology for project design.

 Advancing Non-medical Prescribing

-Independent and supplementary prescribing is an integrated feature of health service delivery – some health-specific professionals are qualified to prescribe across a range of healthcare settings.
+Independent and supplementary prescribing is an integrated feature of health service delivery.
+Some health-specific professionals are qualified to prescribe across a range of healthcare settings.
 Advancing roles within both nursing and allied health professions have provided a greater access to medicines.
-This award provides nurses and allied health professionals (physiotherapists, radiographers, podiatrists, dietitians and paramedics who are working in advanced practice roles) with the knowledge and skills to prescribe safely and effectively.
-You must work within your own scope of practice and area of competence, and be in a position to complete the care cycle in a holistic manner for clients within your care.
-You must meet the individual entry criteria for this course.
-Taught on Tuesdays.
+This award provides nurses and allied health professionals (physiotherapists, radiographers, podiatrists, dietitians, and paramedics who are working in advanced practice roles) with the knowledge and skills to prescribe safely and effectively.
+You must work within your own scope of practice and area of competence and be able to complete the care cycle in a holistic manner for clients within your care.

 Modules offered may vary.